 09 of 15

-Horsetail plants can be grown in a wide variety of habitats, including those where the soil is damp.
+Horsetail plants (Equisetum hyemale) can be grown in a wide variety of habitats, including those where the soil is damp.
 They are aggressive spreaders, so do not plant them unless you really want them.
+They are native both to North America and to Eurasia.

 10 of 15